johanmodin/spacecubes/README.md

     camera.move(forward=0.1)
     device.render(world, camera)
 ```

-## Overview
-`spacecubes` is a simple voxel renderer for three-dimensional NumPy arrays.
-It is made to be easy to use and allowing fast visualization.
-It is not made to produce good looking images or be feature rich.

 ## Examples
 Rendering a single voxel (cube) in OpenCV and flying the camera around it can be done by running: